OPortista/Get-lyrics/README.md

 ### Rename FLAC Files Only
 The `-r` option can be used alongside any of the lyrics search options (`-a`, `-A`, or `-i`), but **it will only rename the FLAC files without downloading lyrics**.
 For example:

-- Rename the files by artist name (without downloading lyrics):
+- Rename the files by artist name:
   ```bash
   ./get-lyrics.sh -A "ARTIST_NAME" -r
   ```

-- Rename the files by album name (without downloading lyrics):
+- By album name:
   ```bash
   ./get-lyrics.sh -a "ALBUM_NAME" -r
   ```

-- Rename the files by album ID (without downloading lyrics):
+- By album ID:
   ```bash
   ./get-lyrics.sh -i "ALBUM_ID" -r
   ```